-My youngest brother has been dealing with Athlete’s Foot for several years now.
+My youngest brother has dealt with unhappy toes for several years now.
 Almost a decade, actually.

-That’s a long time to deal with a nasty fungus on your feet.
+That’s a long time to deal with itchy, burny toes and feet.

-Like many people, he tried a bunch of different treatments, some prescription, some over-the-counter.
+Like many people, he tried various creams for his angry little toes (ok, they’re not so little).
 Some would work for a time, but eventually, it always came back.

 Now, the first thing I tell my brother is that eating real food will help, especially when he gets rid of all of the sweet soda and junk “food” he’s so fond of.